marsbroshok/mlops-labs/lab-02-environment-kfp/README.md

 ## Deploying Kubeflow Pipelines

-The below diagrame shows an MVP environment for a lightweight deployment of Kubeflow Pipelines on GCP:
+The below diagram shows an MVP environment for a lightweight deployment of Kubeflow Pipelines on GCP:

 ![KFP Deployment](/images/kfp.png)